Daniel Ha

 Daniel Ha is an American entrepreneur, the co-founder and CEO of blog comment platform Disqus.

-Ha started Disqus with his co-founder, Jason Yan, in 2007.
-Ha and Yan had known each other since the 7th grade.
-At the time, Ha was attending the University of California, Davis, where he was studying computer engineering.
+Ha started Disqus with co-founder Jason Yan, a classmate he had known since the 7th grade, in 2007 while attending University of California, Davis to study computer engineering.
 After registering disqus.com as a catchy domain to be used for any number of projects that they had in mind, the project evolved from just a domain registration into a blog comment platform.
 Once off the ground they applied and got accepted to Y Combinator, a startup incubator, and with that footing were able to secure more meetings with investors, eventually raising $10 million in funding in May 2011.
+Having gone through many investor meetings, Ha found initial success.